svmiller/svmiller.github.io/_posts/2015-12-12-assorted-tips-students-research-papers.md

 The spirit of the "quote-dump" is effectively plagiarism.
 Both are devices used by the student who 1) does not want to take time to write something in his/her own words and 2) does not want to take time to adequately understand what the cited source actually means for the student's purpose.

 Professors encourage citing relevant sources used in the course of writing a research paper.
 However, failure to take time to translate what the cited sources are saying into the student's own words amounts to something that is spiritually similar to plagiarism.
-The "quote-dump" will not amount to an academic misconduct hearing, but both the "quote-dump" and plagiarism will result in identically poor grades for the assignment.
+The "quote-dump" will not result in an academic misconduct hearing, but both the "quote-dump" and plagiarism may result in identically poor grades for the assignment.

 ## Other Miscellaneous Tips

 - Don't do anything at the last minute.
 Believe me; it shows.
 - Proofread, seriously.
 - Follow instructions.
 This one should go without saying.
-- Learn APSA citation style, or whichever one the professor wants.
+- Learn [APSA citation style](https://library.tamu.edu/help/help-yourself/citing-sources/files/Using%20APSA%20Format.pdf), or whichever one the professor wants.
 I think most of us want APSA style.
 - Learn what is and is not a [proper noun](https://en.wikipedia.org/wiki/Proper_noun).
 I've never seen such confusion about what is and is not a proper noun in my life.
 Things like [sic] "(U.S.) civil war", "cold war", "vladimir putin", "obama", and "department of defense" I see reduced to common nouns while disparate terms like [sic] "Oil", "Gas", "Systems", and "Terror" become proper nouns.
 Is this a residual effect of kids coming of age with the internet?
 I'm wondering if this is something akin to a Buzzfeed effect ([see example here](http://www.buzzfeed.com/emmar4309e60de/1st-post-omg-why-does-every-word-start-with-a-capi-20dvk)).
 - Does it need to be said, but is it ultimately a diversion from the overall point the student is trying to communicate?
 If so, make it a footnote.
 - To parrot my [dos and don'ts of writing](http://svmiller.com/blog/2015/06/dos-and-donts-of-writing-for-students/) post: never use passive voice, never use weasel words, do not use adverbs, and do not use the word "very".
 I expand further on the rationale for these in that post.